 Smithfield’s Christmas Tree Lighting (December 5) highlights the fun in Central NC.
 On the coast, there’s a Holiday Flotilla in Wrightsville Beach (November 30), and Christmas Parade in Hatteras (December 14).

 If there’s someone in your family who loves trains, then hopefully you’re in North Carolina when these seasonal Choo-Choos are running.
 Grab your spot early and don’t get stuck in traffic, as Tweetsie Christmas is a really big deal in Blowing Rock.

 Raleigh’s Holiday Express at Pullen Park sells out fast (literally minutes after going on sale), so you might want to plan for next year if you haven’t gotten tickets already.
 Of course, Pullen Park is an amazing place to visit throughout the year!

 Know of any other fun Christmas things to do for kids in North Carolina?
 We’d love to hear about them in the comments section.

 Catch a Show

 As far as events go, there are tons of Christmas- and winter holiday-themed shows going on.
-Hopefully, the Avett Brothers continue their longstanding tradition of playing on New Year’s Eve somewhere in North Carolina.
-For 2018, Charlotte is where they’ll be.
+Hopefully, The Avett Brothers continue their longstanding tradition of playing on New Year’s Eve somewhere in North Carolina.
+For 2019, Greensboro is where they’ll be.

 We created this after pondering so many times about what to do in North Carolina during the winter.
 Being such a big state, finding fun stuff to do can get overwhelming, so we hope you find this guide helpful when trying to pin down your weekends and free time.